A Walking Song

 "A Walking Song" is a poem in The Lord of the Rings.
 It appears in the third chapter, entitled "Three is Company".
 It is given its title in the work's index to songs and poems.
 There is a companion poem near the end of the novel.
 The poem has been set to music by the Danish group The Tolkien Ensemble.
+The road of the poem has been seen as a metaphor for destiny and experience, for both Bilbo and Frodo.

 While the poem itself does not appear in The Lord of the Rings film trilogy, parts of it are featured throughout, including in the song "The Edge of Night" sung by Billy Boyd in The Lord of the Rings: The Return of the King which has lyrics from the last verse.

 Context

 The Hobbits, having set out across the Shire, sing a song as they walk at the start of their epic journey.